South Korea's ruling party wins big in municipal elections

-SEOUL - South Korea’s ruling party won a landslide victory in municipal elections held on Wednesday (June 1), in a boost to the mandate of newly-inaugurated President Yoon Suk-yeol.
+South Korea's ruling party won a landslide victory in municipal elections held on Wednesday, in a boost to the mandate of newly inaugurated President Yoon Suk-yeol.

 The People Power Party (PPP) won 12 out of 17 major races for mayorship and governorship, including Seoul, Busan and Daegu, while the main opposition Democratic Party (DP) clinched just five seats, including Gyeonggi and Jeju.